 Reading up about similar incidents online, it was clear that there are people out there who “stage” accidents to make them look like they were not any fault of there’s and they have everything to gain.
 This will buy them a new car, and in some instances, the driver ends up paying in cash the “approximate cost” of repairs to the damaged car just so it doesn’t have to go through the insurers and forfeiting the no claims bonuses.
 This is a major cash machine!

 At this point I started looking into dash cams.
+I also found there were many capacitor dashcams on the market!
 I wish I had looked into this sooner as if I had invested in one prior to this incident, I would have saved myself a fair amount of money but more importantly, justice would have prevailed and this clown (for lack of a better word!) would have been taught a good lesson.
 There would be one less of these rogue drivers that we would need to deal with!

 This site is to firstly give you, the readers all the available options when looking for a dash cam, I will gather all the information you would need to make an informed decision.
 I will be looking at all aspects of the camera and giving my true opinion on it.
 Secondly to spread the word to as many people as I can to invest in a dash cam as they will protect you.
 It is one of the things you wish you wouldn’t need but if something unfortunate was to happen, you will be glad you have one!